logzio/logz-docs/_source/user-guide/distributed-tracing/services.md

 You can enrich your Service Overview graphs by adding an indication of recent deployments, helping you determine if a deployment has increased response times for end-users, altered your application's memory/CPU footprint, or introduced any other performance-related changes.

-To enbale deployment tracking ability, run the [**Telemetry Collector**](https://app.logz.io/#/dashboard/send-your-data/agent/new) on your Kubernetes clusters.
-You can also activate this process **manuallty**, by installing [Logz.io Kubernetes events Helm chart](https://app.logz.io/#/dashboard/integrations/Kubernetes:~:text=user%20guide.-,Send%20your%20deploy%20events%20logs,-This%20integration%20sends) and sending Kubernetes deploy events logs.
+To enable deployment tracking ability, run the [**Telemetry Collector**](https://app.logz.io/#/dashboard/send-your-data/agent/new) on your Kubernetes clusters.
+You can also activate this process **manually** by installing [Logz.io Kubernetes events Helm chart](https://app.logz.io/#/dashboard/integrations/Kubernetes:~:text=user%20guide.-,Send%20your%20deploy%20events%20logs,-This%20integration%20sends) and sending Kubernetes deploy events logs.

 Once enabled, navigate to [Services](https://app.logz.io/#/dashboard/spm/service-list/table?timeFrame=2h&compareTo=1d) and choose one of your running services.
 The deployment marker will appear in your graphs, marked by a dotted vertical line.